 Beaujolais is great, both the wine and the place.
 After two days in the mighty Burgundy the Beaujolais is a blast of fresh air.
-I hate to use women as a metaphor when they can be used so gratifyingly for other things, but Burgundy is a beautiful haughty socialite with perfect tits (real ones, the result of generations of high class genes) who affects perpetual boredom, clearly doesn’t like you very much and is only bothering to hang around with you because of your money.
-Beaujolais on the other hand is a loud blowsy slapper who is getting on a bit and will happily sleep with anyone.
+Burgundy is like a beautiful haughty socialite with perfect tits (real ones, the result of generations of high class genes) who affects perpetual boredom, clearly doesn’t like you very much and is only bothering to hang around with you because of your money.
+Beaujolais on the other hand is like a loud blowsy slapper who is getting on a bit and will happily sleep with anyone.
 She doesn’t give two fucks what you think of her and is therefore hugely endearing and fun to hang around with.

 It really is quite remarkable how different the two regions are, considering they’re about 3 km apart and have done exactly the same thing (make wine) for hundreds of years.

 The wine perfectly mirrors the place.
 Burgundies are of course complex, refined, elegantly structured, speak majestically of the Pinot Noir characteristic and all that sort of crap which does undeniably make them damn good to drink.
 Beaujolais wines by contrast are cheap and cheerful, made entirely of Gamay and are drunk cold more often than not.
 They go down ridiculously easily and should be quaffed in extravagant quantities.